-4.13 Pay Increases
+4.8 Pay Increases

-Pay increases are for meeting and exceeding performance goals and for continued service to IDEA.
-If given, pay increases for ALL EMPLOYEES are implemented to coincide with the start of the new fiscal year.
+Pay increase programs are reviewed annually, and dependent on annual budget guidelines and board approval.
+If given, pay increases for all employees are implemented to coincide with the start of the new fiscal year.
 IDEA reserves the right not to issue pay increases to employees due to lack of merit or for budgetary reasons.